-The Trading in Company Securities Policy reflects the Corporations Act 2001 prohibition on key management personnel and their closely related parties entering into any arrangement that would have the effect of limiting the key management personnel's exposure to risk relating to an element of their remuneration that remains subject to restrictions on disposal (eg a holding lock).

-The policies and practices regarding remuneration and the remuneration paid to directors and senior executives are included in the Remuneration Report, forming part of the Company's 2023 Annual Report.
-A copy of the Company's Performance Share Rights Plan as approved by Shareholders at the 2020 AGM is located on the Company's website.
+The Trading in Company Securities Policy reflects the Corporations Act prohibition on key management personnel and their closely related parties entering into any arrangement that would have the effect of limiting the key management personnel's exposure to risk relating to an element of their remuneration that remains subject to restrictions on disposal (eg a holding lock).
+The policies and practices regarding remuneration and the remuneration paid to directors and senior executives are included in the Remuneration Report, forming part of the Company's 2024 Annual Report.
+A copy of the Company's employee Performance Share Rights Plan as approved by Shareholders at the 2023 AGM is located on the Company's website www.paladinenergy.com.au.